 - it is in a band of muscle rather than above a bone or on the skin

 - pushing on it causes muscle pain or tension in either the knot or the surrounding area

-It is easy for a person to panic if they feel a lump on the back of the neck.
+A person may be worried if they feel a lump on the back of the neck.
 However, most lumps are relatively harmless and very few are real emergencies.
-If the lump does not hurt and there are no other symptoms, it is usually okay to wait a few days to see a doctor.
+If the lump does not hurt and there are no other symptoms, it is usually OK to wait a few days to see a doctor.
 If the bump does not go away, a person should see a doctor.